-Benefits of globalizing the curriculum through Virtual Exchange include introducing students to an interconnected world, promoting digital literacy, and fostering cultural appreciation and understanding.
-Virtual Exchange supports GSU’s Quality Enhancement Plan to develop Global/Intercultural Fluency Career-Readiness Skills.
+Benefits of globalizing the curriculum through VE include introducing students to an interconnected world, promoting digital literacy, and fostering cultural appreciation and understanding.
+VE supports GSU’s Quality Enhancement Plan to develop Global/Intercultural Fluency Career-Readiness Skills.
 Learn more about Virtual Exchange >.

-OII and AGSC welcome proposals for the Virtual Exchange Initiative from GSU’s full-time faculty who are implementing Virtual Exchange activities for the first time in courses taught during the 2021 fall semester.
-A minimum enrollment of 100 students is required.
-Faculty who previously implemented Virtual Exchange in other classes are eligible to apply.
+OII and AGSC welcome proposals for the rom GSU’s full-time faculty who are implementing VE activities for the first time in courses taught during the 2021 fall semester.
+Faculty who previously implemented VE in other classes are eligible to apply.

 Acceptance of these funds represents a commitment by the faculty to:

-- support assessment activities conducted by OII and AGSC (Fall 2021), and
+- Support assessment activities conducted by OII and AGSC, and

 OII offers one-on-one support and resources for proposal development, including identifying a partner institution if needed.
 For more information, please contact Nannette Commander, Virtual Exchange Coordinator, at email@example.com.

-Faculty are invited to participate in a Virtual Exchange Faculty Teaching and Learning Community that will meet regularly during the 2021 fall semester.
-The community is designed to bring faculty together to share expertise, ideas, pedagogical techniques and technology tools for enhancing students’ global/cultural fluency and digital literacy.
+Faculty are invited to participate in a Virtual Exchange Faculty Teaching and Learning Community that will meet monthly during the 2021 fall semester.
+The community is designed to bring faculty together to share expertise, ideas, pedagogical techniques and technology tools.

 Applications must include: